-VISTA Fellows are matched with a local organization, state agency or Swearer Center department to provide capacity-building support for anti-poverty initiatives.
+VISTA fellows are matched with a local organization, state agency or Swearer Center team to provide capacity-building support for anti-poverty initiatives.
 Agencies work in the education, health, arts and/or economic justice sector.
-VISTA fellow placement sites include:
+Examples of past VISTA fellowship sites include:

 - Beat the Streets Providence